jeffjoji6/jager_clothing/ADMIN_SETUP.md

 ## Overview

-The Jäger Admin Panel provides a comprehensive dashboard for managing your e-commerce platform.
+The Jager Admin Panel provides a comprehensive dashboard for managing your e-commerce platform.
 It includes order management, customer CRM, product catalog, Jager Pro requests, analytics, and settings.

 ## Database Setup